 The program is designed to be completed in twelve months (September to August).
+Students may elect to complete the program over 16, 21, or 24 months, and many do so.
+In some cases, exceptionally well-prepared students might be able complete their work in 9 months.
 All students begin the program in September; there is no option for starting in the spring semester.
-Students may elect to complete the program over 16, 21, or 24 months.
-In some cases, exceptionally well-prepared students might be able complete their work in 9 months.

-The typical course structure is as follows; courses are only offered in the semester noted, except for the independent Practicum (see detailed course descriptions below).
+Courses are as follows, and are only offered in the semester noted, except for the independent Practicum (see detailed course descriptions below).